 Dr. Gloria Bueno

-Is a Lecturer and Principal Research at School of Engineering in UCLM, at Ciudad Real, Spain since 2002.
+Is a Lecturer and Principal Researcher at School of Engineering in UCLM, at Ciudad Real, Spain since 2002.
 She holds a PhD in Machine Vision obtained at Coventry University in 1998.
 She has carried on her research activities at different research centres, such as: Centro de Estudios e Investigaciones Técnicas de Guipuzkoa – San Sebastián (E), Centre National de la Recherche Scientifique, Hôpitaux Civil & Telecommunication School, Univ.
 Louis Pasteur, Strasbourg (FR) and Gilbert Gilkes & Gordon Technology, Kendal (UK).
 She is leading different national and European research project in biomedical image processing.
 Her current interests are in signal and image processing, modeling and artificial intelligence.

 Associate Professor and principal researcher at the UCLM in the School of Informatics (Ciudad Real, Spain) since January 1999.
 Electrical Engineer and Doctor of Robotics and Artificial Intelligence from Polytechnic University of Madrid (UPM).
 He has made his previous research in the Industrial Automation Institute, CSIC (Arganda del Rey, Spain) and The Robotics Institute, Carnegie Mellon University (Pittsburgh, USA).
 He has participated in national and international projects in the areas of Distributed Artificial Intelligence and Advanced Robotics.
 His current interests are focused on the implementation of intelligent systems and computer vision applications.